projectBuilderr/GitHubCloneProject/README.md

-Objective: Practice creating branches for feature development, merging branches, and resolving merge conflicts to simulate a common collaborative workflow on Git and GitHub.<b>
+Objective: Practice creating branches for feature development, merging branches, and resolving merge conflicts to simulate a common collaborative workflow on Git and GitHub.<br>
 Modification in main branch.